ShawnBeasleyOTRS/doc-installation/content/performance-tuning.rst

 Ticket Index Module
 -------------------

 Ticket index module can be set in system configuration setting ``Ticket::IndexModule``.
-There are two backend modules for the index for the ticket queue view:
+There are two back end modules for the index for the ticket queue view:

 ``Kernel::System::Ticket::IndexAccelerator::RuntimeDB``
    This is the default option, and will generate each queue view on the fly from the ticket table.
 You will not have performance trouble until you have about 60,000 open tickets in your system.

 ``Kernel::System::Ticket::IndexAccelerator::StaticDB``
    The most powerful module, should be used when you have above 80,000 open tickets.
 It uses an extra ``ticket_index`` table, which will be populated with keywords based on ticket data.
-Use the following command for generating an initial index after switching backends:
+Use the following command for generating an initial index after switching back ends:

    .. code-block:: bash